Netcentric/vault-upgrade-hook/README.md

 ### Jackrabbit hook

 AEM/Jackrabbit content packages allow to place JARs to a package in `META-INF/vault/hooks` those must contain a class implementing `InstallHook` and will be executed during installation.
-The installation is split into phases: `PREPARE`, `INSTALLED` and `END`. `END` is only called if installation was successful otherwise `PREPARE_FAILED` or `INSTALL_FAILED` are called on errors.
+The installation is split into phases: `PREPARE`, `INSTALLED` and `END`. `END` is guaranteed to be called at the end of an installation process.
+If `PREPARE` phase or installation process fails, then `PREPARE_FAILED` or `INSTALL_FAILED` respectively are called.
 The *Vault-Upgrade-Hook* uses this mechanism and builds an upgrade process on top of it.

 ### Upgrade Process